johnwatkins0/postcss-custom-props-themes/README.md

 # postcss-custom-props-themes

-A PostCSS plugin for generating theming classes based on CSS custom properties.
+A [PostCSS](https://github.com/postcss/postcss) plugin for generating theming classes based on CSS custom properties.

+## About

-The plugin generates user-defined theme classes to set a background color and the colors of enclosed elements, including text, links, and headings.
-It uses CSS custom properties.
-The plugin settings require a default theme, which sets fallback styles for browsers that don't support custom properties.
+This plugin generates user-defined CSS classes to set an element's background color and the colors of enclosed elements, including text, links, and headings.

+This plugin uses CSS custom properties.
+While this approach saves many lines of CSS, it is not recommended for any project needing to support older browsers.

 ## Install